Sometimes we hate it. Often, it confuses people. We always know we should avoid it.

 Limit order an order to buy or sell only at a specified bid or offer price

-Stop order an order that triggers at a set price. often used as a protective stop loss to sell a position that moves against the trade
+Stop order an order that triggers at a set price.
+Often used as a protective stop loss to sell a position that moves against the trade

 Trim and Trail Trim - Selling part of a position as it moves into profitable territory